 EVALUATION

-CRITERIA: Complete the activities outlined in this guide and meet with the regional OL BC to discuss any questions you may have.
+CRITERIA: Complete the activities outlined in this guide and meet with the regional (or Program Office) OL BC to discuss any questions you may have.
 Upon completion of the tasks in this guide, you should be able to:

 Coordinate all the administrative activities involved in preparing for an initial examination assignment.